 Planning what to see and what sights to visit in Venice?
-Check out our 28 best things to do in Venice and tips for day trips from Venice.
+Check out our 25 tips for the best places to visit in Venice + 5 tips for things to do around Venice.

 We update admission fees, opening times and other useful information for sights in Venice several times a year.
 The latest update is always listed at the beginning of the article.